 Cylinder gasket installation – see "Squish" below

-Cylinder head O ring gasket installation – NEVER REUSE A CYLINDER HEAD "O" RING GASKET
+Cylinder head O ring gasket installation – NEVER REUSE A CYLINDER HEAD O RING

 Disassembly of the Top 80 – see "Engine overhaul" below

-Exhaust system springs – How to install them correctly.
+Exhaust springs – how to remove and install them correctly.
 Note: for a while Miniplane supplied defective springs which constantly broke.

 Fading – see "Performance Issues" below

-Fuel tank cap leaks – How to find and fix these external factory defects which make it hard to prime the fuel system.
+Fuel tank cap leaks – how to find and fix the factory defects which make it hard to prime the fuel system.